scman1/xref_client/README.md

 xref_client is a mapping engine designed to facilitate importing crossref publication data for the [Catalysis Data Infrastructure](http://cdi.ukcatalysishub.org).

+### Funding
-UK Catalysis Hub supports the development of this resource and it is funded by EPSRC grants: EP/R026939/1, EP/R026815/1, EP/R026645/1, EP/R027129/1, and EP/M013219/1(biocatalysis)).
+UK Catalysis Hub supported the development of this resource as part of the Phase II Core theme, funded by EPSRC grants: EP/R026939/1, EP/R026815/1, EP/R026645/1, EP/R027129/1, and EP/M013219/1(biocatalysis).

-Additional funding provided by "Phisical Sciences Research Infrastructure (PSDI)" project 2021 - 2024.
-The PSDI is funded through EPSRC DRI funding (EP/W032252/1, EP/X032701/1 and EP/X032663/1).
+Additional funding provided by "Phisical Sciences Research Infrastructure (PSDI)" project 2021 - 2025.
+The PSDI is funded through EPSRC DRI (EP/W032252/1, EP/X032701/1 and EP/X032663/1).